uni-algo/uni-algo/README.md

 ## Introduction

-There are plenty of Unicode libraries for C/C++ out there that implement random Unicode algorithms but many of them doesn't handle ill-formed UTF sequences at all.<br />
+There are plenty of Unicode libraries for C/C++ out there that implement random Unicode algorithms but many of them doesn't handle ill-formed UTF sequences at all.<br>
-In the best case scenario you'll get an exception/error in the worst undefined behavior.<br />
+In the best case scenario you'll get an exception/error in the worst undefined behavior.
 The biggest problem that in 99% cases everything will be fine.
-This is inappropriate for security reasons.<br />
+This is inappropriate for security reasons.<br>
 This library handles such problems (there are not only ill-formed sequences actually) properly and always according to Unicode Standard.